hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 ### Only Voice IVA

-When the IVA is only accepting voice as an input the message composer disappears and only an audio recorder button appears on the IVA.
+When the IVA is only accepting voice as an input the message composer disappears and only the mic icon appears on the IVA.
 In the following image you can see a Voice only IVA having a taskbox, in its default state.

 ![onlyvoice](assets/voicebot8.png)

-When the user clicks on the audio recorder button, the IVA goes into Voice reading state.
-This is how the IVA looks when it is recording the message into text.
+When the user clicks on the mic icon, the IVA goes into voice reading state.
+This is how the IVA looks when it is converting the message into text.

 ![onlyvoicerecord](assets/voicebot9.png)